The Parliamentary committee meetings listed below will be open to the public on Tuesday and Thursday 13th and 15th May.

 Committee Room No 1

-Members of the public may attend the meeting, but as observers only, not as participants, i.e. they may listen but not speak.
-The meeting is at Parliament in Harare.
-If attending, please use the entrance on Kwame Nkrumah Ave between 2nd and 3rd Streets and note that IDs must be produced.
+Members of the public may attend these meetings, but as observers only, not as participants, i.e. they may listen but not speak.
+The meetings are at Parliament in Harare.
+If attending, please use the entrance on Kwame Nkrumah Ave between 2nd and 3rd Streets.
+Please note that IDs must be produced.

 The above details are based on the latest information from Parliament.
-But, as there are sometimes last-minute changes to the meetings schedule, persons wishing to attend should avoid disappointment by checking with the committee clerk [Ms Masara] that the meeting is still on and open to the public.
+But, as there are sometimes last-minute changes to the meetings schedule, persons wishing to attend should avoid disappointment by checking with the relevant committee clerk [see names below] that the meeting is still on and open to the public.
 Parliament’s telephone numbers are Harare 700181 and 252940/1.

-Members of the public, including Zimbabweans in the Diaspora, can at any time send written submissions to Parliamentary committees by email addressed to [email protected]
+Members of the public, including Zimbabweans in the Diaspora, can at any time send written submissions to Parliamentary committees by email addressed to [email protected]Post published in: Politics